ViniciusIth/ViniciusIth/README.md

 # Hey, Vinícius here ✌🏽
-I'm a beginner programmer and focused on web development.
-My primary motivation to start programming was during this pandemic was an RPG I participated on discord, during the campaign I noticed that the general use bots weren't everything I expected, so I decided to build my own bot on python, using the now archived discord.py.
+I'm a beginner programmer focused on web development.
+My primary motivation to start programming was an RPG I participated on discord during this pandemic, along campaign I noticed that the general use bots weren't everything I expected, so I decided to build my own bot on python, using the now archived discord.py.
 After some weeks struggling to write some code with zero knowledge, I finally decided to read the documentation and this is when I truly fell in love with Python.
-Currently, I'm working on another project related to the bot on discord, willing to find a community to discuss.
+Currently, I'm working on another project related to RPGs, willing to find a community to discuss.

 ## Nowadays 📅
 - 🐘 Studying PHP 🐘